To beat porch thieves, Amazon slips packages in car trunks

 (Reuters) - Not content to stop at slipping packages inside customers’ front doors, Amazon.com Inc on Tuesday started a new program to deliver packages to its members’ parked cars.

-The world's largest online retailer is rolling the program out in 37 U.S. cities for customers with newer compatible vehicles and plans to expand the service.
-All that is required to have packages delivered to a car is downloading an app from Amazon and linking it to the vehicle's so-called connected car service, such as General Motors Co's (GM.N) OnStar system or Volvo AG's (VOLVb.ST) On Call service.
-(Details: www.amazon.com/keyincar)
+The world’s largest online retailer is rolling the program out in 37 U.S. cities for customers with newer compatible vehicles and plans to expand the service.
+All that is required to have packages delivered to a car is downloading an app from Amazon and linking it to the vehicle’s so-called connected car service, such as General Motors Co’s (GM.N) OnStar system or Volvo Car Group’s On Call service.

 The in-car delivery effort is part of Amazon’s drive to leave packages where they cannot be easily stolen.
 Since 2011, Amazon has offered secure lockers for urban customers.

-Note: (This story corrects name of company in second paragraph to “Volvo Car Group” and removes erroneous ticker symbol)